retro16/blastsdk/doc/debug_protocol.md

     TR ---                                    ------ output

 Notes :
+ * input/output is the pin state of the arduino.
  * Clock and data must not change until Ack line is switched.
  * Ack pulse can be very late.
 Please put a long timeout (100ms at least).
- * Genesis checks that TR is high while waiting for ack.
-This solves bus access collisions.
-This way, the debugger has priority over the genesis.
+ * When the genesis sends data, it checks TR while waiting for acknowledge.
+   This way, if the debugger sends data while the genesis is transmitting, the genesis immediatly stops and enters receive mode.
+This solves bus access conflicts and can help waking up the genesis from a blocked state.

 High level protocol